"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Technical overview

 \subsection{Non-existence results}

-In this section, we briefly discuss a few results of non-existence of particularly sexy feasible PSRs, e.g., those with compact support.
+In this section, we briefly discuss a few results of non-existence of the optimist's feasible PSRs, e.g., those with compact support.
 As non-existence is so frustrating, we won't spend too much time on it; the proofs are mostly only sketched.

 Before we start, two things must be emphasized.